openpolitics/manifesto/economy.md

 ## Metric System

-We will complete the metrification of the UK started in 1965, but never completed.
+We will complete the metrication of the UK started in 1965, but never completed.
 The remaining uses of imperial units should be phased out and replaced with the modern metric equivalent, as recommended by the [UK Metric Association](http://metric.org.uk/).

 ## Government Contracts